supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Explore_M365_Defender.md

 1. Under *Strict protection*, select **Manage protection settings**. **Hint:** *Strict protection* is found under "Email & Collaboration - Policies & rules - Threat policies - Preset security policies".

 1. In the *Apply Exchange Online Protection*, select **Specific recipients** and under **Groups** start writing **Sg-IT**, select it, and then select **Next**.
-Notice that this configuration applies policies for anti-spam, outbound spam filter, anti-malware, anti-phishing.
+Notice that this configuration applies policies for anti-spam, outbound spam filters, anti-malware, and anti-phishing.

 1. In the *Apply Defender for Office 365 protection* section, apply the same configuration as the previous step and select **Next**.
-Notice that this configuration applies policies for anti-phishing, Safe Attachments, Safe Links.
+Notice that this configuration applies policies for anti-phishing, Safe Attachments, and Safe Links.

 1. In the *Impersonation protection* section, select **Next** four times (4x) to continue.